75+ Mounts Ranked

 /5

-The Sky-Watcher HEQ5i Pro is one of the various GoTo equatorial mounts offered by Sky-Watcher.
-It is essentially identical to the holder HEQ5 Pro and Orion Sirius EQ-G, but with a WiFi adapter swapped in place of the old SynScan controller, which has been subject to availability issues due to supply chain problems and also costs more.
-The HEQ5i Pro is cheaper as well as easier to obtain than the SynScan-equipped HEQ5, and the WiFi adapter is arguably superior.
-The HEQ5i is a vast improvement over the Celestron Advanced VX due to the HEQ5i’s use of stepper instead of servo motors as well as its more compact clean-sheet design.
-It largely shares the features of the larger EQ6Ri Pro apart from the EQ6Ri’s belt drives and beefier form factor.
+The HEQ5i Pro is cheaper as well as easier to obtain than its older HEQ5 Pro version.
+The HEQ5i Pro’s WiFi adapter, which is swapped in place of the HEQ5 Pro’s SynScan controller, is arguably superior.
+The HEQ5i is a vast improvement over the slightly cheaper but popular Celestron Advanced VX due to the HEQ5i’s use of stepper motors instead of servo motors as well as its more compact clean-sheet design.
+It also largely shares the features of the larger Sky-Watcher EQ6Ri Pro, apart from the EQ6Ri’s belt drives and beefier form factor.
+It is also essentially identical to the now-defunct Orion Sirius EQ-G.

 How It Stacks Up